 We briefly explain each of these below and suggest you visit our video library for further tips and information on these advanced topics.

 Elliot Waves was pioneered by the US author and accountant Ralph Nelson Elliott in the 1930s.
 He introduced one of the most powerful and effective forms of technical analysis.
 It is used to spot trends and patterns in the markets.
 He distinguished between two types of waves – impulsive and corrective.

-This method of technical analysis enables traders to identify recurrent long-term patterns in asset price movements that have to with ongoing changes in traders’ behavior and psychology.
+This method of technical analysis enables traders to identify recurrent long-term patterns in asset price movements that have to do with ongoing changes in traders’ behaviour and psychology.

 The Bollinger Bands indicator is used for technical analysis and was named after its creator John Bollinger, a highly recognized financial analyst and renowned author from the USA.